Upgrade Domain Controllers to Windows Server 2016

 - To install the first DC that runs Windows Server 2016 in an existing domain and forest, the machine where you run the installation needs connectivity to the schema master in order to run adprep /forestprep and the infrastructure master in order to run adprep /domainprep.

-- To install the first DC in a domain where the forest schema is already extended, you only need connectivity to infrastructure master.
+- To install the first DC in a domain where the forest schema is already extended, you only need connectivity to the infrastructure master.

 - To install or remove a domain in an existing forest, you need connectivity to the domain naming master.